 Fiona Kennard Dip NNT, MNNA

 Fiona is a Naturopathic Nutritional Therapist who graduated with the Natural Healthcare College.
-Having spent many years focusing on bringing up children, she then had a career in Insurance and Accounting before family health issues led her to investigate nutritional and more natural solutions.
-This showed her the way to improve, not only her family’s issues, but her own health problems as well, and led her to decide on a whole new career.
-She is now thoroughly enjoying seeing the beneficial changes in her clients at a clinic in Maidstone.
+After bringing up her children, she had a career in insurance and accounting before family health issues led her to investigate nutritional and more natural solutions.
+This showed her the way to improve her family’s issues and her own health problems too, and led her to a whole new career.
+She thoroughly enjoys seeing the beneficial changes in her clients at a clinic in Maidstone.
 Fiona spends any spare time practicing yoga, walking and cooking.

 Cora Weekes ND, DipNT CNM, MNNA

 Wanting to understand how things work in our world, Cora initially studied physics, and gained a M.Sc. in physics engineering, then moved on to a career in Information Technology.
-After her daughter was born in 2004, she realised the importance of natural health and good nutrition, and how these give us not only more enjoyment and physical wellbeing, but also impart a deeper understanding of our place in the world.
-She retrained with the College of Naturopathic Medicine and is a fully qualified Naturopathic Nutritional Therapist and Naturopath with practices in Chatham and Maidstone, where she enjoys educating and empowering her clients to improve their health and wellbeing.
-Outside work, Cora enjoys spending time with her family, reading and researching on spiritual practices, and playing the banjo.
+After her daughter was born in 2004, she realised the importance of natural health and good nutrition.
+These give us not only more enjoyment and physical wellbeing, but also impart a deeper understanding of our place in the world.
+She retrained with the College of Naturopathic Medicine and is a fully qualified Naturopathic Nutritional Therapist and Naturopath.
+Cora has practices in Chatham and Maidstone, where she enjoys educating and empowering her clients to improve their health and wellbeing.
+Outside work, she enjoys spending time with her family, reading and researching on spiritual practices, and playing the banjo.

 Jan Bailey Dip NNT, MNNA